Need help creating killer content? Work with a professional copywriter.

 Someone from the sales department adds, “On the Contact Us page, let’s use a form with lots of questions that will help us make a sale.
 Have visitors tell us their budget and how soon they intend to make a purchase.
 And let’s be sure to get their full name, mailing address and phone number so we can have a salesperson pursue them.”

 Are you cringing as you read these website suggestions?
 If not, you should be.
-They’re off-base and sure to alienate visitors.
+They’re off-base and destined to alienate visitors.

 While all these ideas have merit for the company, they don’t make much sense for visitors.
 And that’s a big mistake.
 If you don’t put your visitors first, your website won’t be effective.
 Bottom line, it’s not about you!